-The purpose of an advance directive is to provide information about your beliefs and wishes when you are unable to do this for yourself.
-The best time to make health care decisions is before you are ill, when you can carefully consider your options.
+The purpose of an advance directive is to provide information about your beliefs and wishes when you cannot do this for yourself.
+The best time to make healthcare decisions is before you are ill when you can carefully consider your options.

 Advance directives are tools for clarifying your values and wishes for care in serious health conditions.
-These tools will support and guide your family in making decisions for you in the event that you are unable to speak for yourself.
+These tools will support and guide your family in making decisions for you if you are unable to speak for yourself.

-Creating an advance directive involves taking time to think about what type of care you want or do not want and having a conversation about your wishes with your family, physician, and loved ones.
+Creating an advance directive involves thinking about what type of care you want or do not want and discussing your wishes with your family, physician, and loved ones.

 In your community, there are resources to help you with this process, including your:

 - Hospital's social work department.